EngXcel

 • Staff are trained to recognise the potential indicators of abuse and neglect, what to do if they spot them, and how to deal with any disclosures made to them by students.

-• Students aged 14+ are accepted on our closed group courses.
-These students travel with a group leader who is responsible for them outside of school; there is a minimum teacher-student ratio of 1:20, although a ratio of at least 1:15 is strongly encouraged.
+• Students aged 12+ are accepted on our closed group courses.
+These students travel with a minimum of 2 group leaders who are responsible for them outside of school; there is a minimum leader-student ratio of 1:20, although a ratio of at least 1:15 is strongly encouraged.

-• Strict student ratios are adhered to in lessons and activities with EngXcel.
-A minimum of 1:6 for ages 5-9 and 1:15 for ages 10-17 must be observed at all times and the ratio for skilled people to students should be increased as the degree of difficulty or danger increases (eg on sporting activities).
+• Strict student ratios are adhered to in lessons and activities with EngXcel appointed staff.
+A minimum of 1:16 for ages 8-17 must be observed at all times and the ratio for skilled people to students should be increased as the degree of difficulty or danger increases (eg on sporting activities).

 • An IT policy is in place to protect staff and students online.